 Bostik offers smart adhesive products ideal for roof flashing that possess the qualities mentioned above.
 These include:

-- 915: Bostik 915 is the first and only product on the market with Miami-Dade County hurricane strong approval.
+- 915: Bostik 915 is the first and only product on the market that is Miami-Dade County Product Control Approved

 - PRO-MS 50: This product contains no solvents or isocyanates, making it eco-friendly and safe.